Short- Term Student

-- for up to 6 months to study a short course.
+- For up to 6 months to study a short course.
 According to Home Office guidance, this can include: people on distance learning courses who only want to come to the UK for a limited period at a time, provided you meet restrictions in the Home Office guidance.
-The guidance also provides for students to use the route if the study is no longer than 6 months on any one occasion if coming to: undertake a study-abroad programme in the UK as part of an overseas course; re-sit an exam or re-take a module; or undertake a viva if they are a postgraduate student.
-Read pages 11 -12 of the Home Office guidance carefully for a warning about not using the route for extended periods through frequent or successive use of the route; or
+The guidance also provides for students to use the route if the study is no longer than 6 months on any one occasion if coming to: undertake a study-abroad program in the UK as part of an overseas course; re-sit an exam or re-take a module; or undertake a viva if they are a postgraduate student.
+Read pages 11-12 of the Home Office guidance carefully for a warning about not using the route for extended periods through frequent or successive use of the route

-- for up to 11 months to study an English language course; or
+- For up to 11 months to study an English language course

-- if you are enrolled on a course abroad that is at least equivalent to the level of a UK bachelor’s degree, for up to 6 months to do research, or to receive tuition on how to conduct research, at a UK institution; or
+- If you are enrolled on a course abroad that is at least equivalent to the level of a UK bachelor’s degree, for up to 6 months to do research, or to receive tuition on how to conduct research at a UK institution

 English language course maximum of 11 months